SashaMil/share-extended-project/README.md

 # Angular-Extended-Weekend-Assignement

 As a capstone to your AngularJS work, you'll be making a solo project in an extended weekend fashion.
+You'll be flexing every code muscle you've built so far!
 We've provided 3 projects for you to choose from.
 There is no code provided, save for a readme.
 You will be making everything from scratch.